Reading, Spelling, Writing and Math Services

-The Barton Reading & Spelling Method is a one-on-one tutoring system that will significantly improve the reading and spelling of children, teenagers, and adults whose struggles may or may not be attributed to dyslexia or a learning disability.
+The Barton Reading & Spelling Method is a one-on-one tutoring system that will significantly improve the reading and spelling of children, teenagers, and adults who may or may not have dyslexia or a learning disability.

 The Barton Reading & Spelling Method is part of Orton-Gillingham’s umbrella of multi-sensory curricula choices.
 The Orton-Gillingham approach to reading instruction has been in use since the 1930s.
 It’s also known as structured literacy.
 It’s an intensive, sequential phonics-based system that accommodates and utilizes the three learning styles: visual, auditory, and kinesthetic.
 Orton-Gillingham is a scientific, research-based reading instruction.
 I use both of these tools in my “toolbox.”
 Orton-Gillingham (OG) is the approach, and The Barton Method is the curriculum.